 Experiential learning helps you gain new knowledge, skills and abilities by deliberately applying your learning in a workplace setting.
 Experiential learning opportunities are based on clearly defined learning outcomes.
 Participating in experiential learning activities can have a positive impact on your academic and professional careers.
 Benefits include:

 Work Integrated Learning provides a valuable bridge between a student’s academic education and the real world.
 On-the-job experience is one of the most effective ways for students to practice the skills they have acquired in the classroom, and it also helps students develop confidence in their field.
 For employers, students provide extra help and fresh, innovative thinking to industry.
 We are here to help you make the connection.

 We host many events to provide students with the opportunity to explore areas of interest; learn and discuss current issues, education and career pathways; and connect with current students, future employers, and Humber alumni:

-The Faculty of Liberal Arts & Sciences and Innovative Learning has programs with a mandatory work placement component.
+The Faculty of Liberal Arts & Sciences has programs with a mandatory work placement component.
 Work terms are generally completed within a scheduled time period in the final year of study.

 |Graduate Certificate||Placement Period||Availability||Placement Advisor|

 |Professional Writing and Communications||420 hours||Spring||

 |Teaching English as a Second Language||Minimum of 50 teaching practicum hours||Fall and Winter||

 *Work placements are normally full-time, 35-hours per week, during regular workplace hours.
 Accommodations can be made for students to complete hours on a part-time basis.